a-newman/blog/src/posts/working-it-out.md

 If I was going to spend time making workout clothes, I thought, I am gonna look _sharp_ for virtual Zumba.
 I _love_ bright colors and loud prints.
-So I made a beeline for the swimsuit fabric, and came out with this beautiful acquatic-jewel-toned Pucci-inspired knit.
+So I made a beeline for the swimsuit fabric, and came out with this beautiful aquatic-jewel-toned Pucci-inspired knit.

 ![Pucci-inspired bathing suit fabric with teal, blue, green, and yellow elements.](../images/workout_outfits/blue_fabric.jpg)